-Power distribution is shown in Figure 6.
+Power distribution is shown in Figure 6 on page 20.
 Install the system rack away from all sources of strong electromagnetic noise.
 Such noise can interfere with MMC operation.

 Protect the MMC system from all the following:

 - conductive fluids and particles

 - corrosive atmosphere

 - explosive atmosphere